Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 .
 ## porPOIse Layer Configuration

 The layer configuration holds settings that apply to the entire layer.
 Please leave these settings at the default values [(as described in the layer configuration reference)](UsingPorPOIse_REF-Layer-POI-Properties.md#-hidden-histories).
-Yes, we know the map covers some settings, but they shouldn't be changed anyway! ;-)

 Beneath the settings menu is a list of all the POIs that make up the AR experience of that layer.